Playa Blanca, Isla Baru, with its shockingly bright turquoise water and golden sand, is Cartagena’s most famous (and infamous) beach.

 How Long to Stay on Playa Blanca & Isla Baru

-Though most people (including us) tend to only visit Playa Blanca as a day trip from Cartagena, if you’d like to have the stunning beach (almost) entirely to yourself, consider spending a night on the beach on Isla Baru (or for an even quiter experience, consider a few days on Isla Grande).
+Though most people (including us) tend to only visit Playa Blanca as a day trip from Cartagena, if you’d like to have the stunning beach (almost) entirely to yourself, consider spending a night on the beach on Isla Baru.

-Though conditions typically aren’t luxurious, there are several options for staying on or near the beach overnight, and therefore experiencing some of the best times that Playa Blanca has to offer: sunrise and sunset
+Though conditions typically aren’t luxurious when staying on Isla Baru, there are several options for staying on or near the beach overnight, and therefore experiencing some of the best times that Playa Blanca has to offer: sunrise and sunset.

 How to Get To Playa Blanca from Cartagena (Without a Tour)

 When wandering the Old Town of Cartagena, you’ll likely be bombarded with salesmen attempting to sell various “Rosario Islands” and “Playa Blanca” tours at steep prices.